Something was recently described to me as Modern British.

 A day filled with all three is a very good day indeed.
 Although you may need that beautiful Mackintosh, a coat which is the perfect British symbol, an item truly fit for purpose.

 If you haven’t checked out Michael’s work, I implore you to do so.
-The vase photographed below is one of mine at home, a one off interpretation of Ancient Roman pottery found in London.
+The vase photographed below is one of mine at home that I picked up at that temple of calm, the Mayfair purveyors of taste The New Craftsmen, a one off interpretation of Ancient Roman glassware found in London.
 To produce work of this complexity whilst keeping a fluid shape in glass is an extraordinary gift.
 Michael is also the man behind Perfumer H’s wonderful hand-blown glass bottles, which well, are the perfect tactile introduction into the sensory pleasures which lie inside.

 Why do you do what you do?